-Sometimes a provider's contract with the network ends.
+Sometimes our contract with a professional provider or a facility ends.
 On the day a provider's contract with us ends, they become an out-of-network provider.
 When this happens, we may cover some services by the provider as if they were still in-network for a limited period of time.
 This is called continuity of care.

-If you are under the care of a particular provider when their contract with us ends, you should get a letter from us or the provider group telling you about your right to continuity of care.
+If you are a continuing care patient under the care of a particular provider when their contract with us ends, you should get a letter from us or the provider group telling you about your right to continuity of care.